 1150 First St. NE, Washington, D.C.
 20002

 The neighborhood North of Massachusetts Avenue (NoMa), is host to the Fab Lab Pop-Up, a maker space housed in a shipping container.
-It offers classes and workshops involving 3-D printing, laser cutting, sewing machines and more.
+It offers classes and workshops involving 3-D printing, jewelry making, sewing machines and more.
+Please note that equipment reservations are not available at the Pop-Up.
 The Fab Lab at NoMa opened its doors at 11:30 a.m. on June 26, 2018, thanks to the generous support of NoMa BID, The Institute of Museum and Library Services, Uber and the DC Public Library Foundation.
 Space for the project was provided by Tishman Speyer.

 Fab Lab and Passport Office

 2000 14th St. NW, First Floor, Washington, D.C.
 20009